Sue Verizon in small claims court

 You can sue Verizon for breach of contract in small claims court.
 Keep in mind that you will need a substantial amount of evidence to support your claim.
 Some examples of evidence are a copy of your contract(s) with Verizon Wireless, phone logs with Verizon, and billing statements.
 Without any proof that Verizon breached your contract, your chance at winning your claim in small claims court is slim.

 However, if you want to make sure you have all the evidence you need, you can use DoNotPay to help guide you through your claim against Verizon.
 While DoNotPay writes your demand letter and helps you fill out court orders, you can focus on gathering as much proof of breach of contract as possible.
+Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.

 Can I sue Verizon for throttling?

 One unhappy AT&T customer sued AT&T for throttling and won $850 in small claims court.
-The customer claimed that AT&T representatives recommended he upgrade his current plan to an unlimited plan that guaranteed an unthrottled experience, yet the new service he signed up for was throttled, making him overcharged for unreliable services.
+The customer claimed that AT&T representatives recommended he upgrade his current plan to an unlimited plan that guaranteed an unthrottled experience.
+Yet, the new service he signed up for was throttled, making him overcharged for unreliable services.
 This argument may also be applicable for claims against Verizon in small claims court.

 Can I sue Verizon for false advertising?